Skip to main content

 • Scheduled inventory builder honors cron expressions you configure for each repository/tag/org.
 It only stages work when a branch’s head commit changes, so recurring scans track real code changes instead of reprocessing identical data.

 • Reporting layer converts any SCA inventory into CycloneDX, SPDX, or VEX artifacts on demand (see SBOM Exports).
+You can export SBOMs from any repository with SCA data, whether that data came from a dedicated SCA scan or a full scan with SCA enabled.
 Because SBOMs are generated from the same canonical inventory, exports match what the UI shows developers.

 End-to-end Flow